saf-dmitry/taskpaper-mode/README.md

 When sorting is done, the hook `taskpaper-after-sorting-items-hook` is run.
 When children are sorted, hook functions are called with point on the parent item.

-To meet more complex needs you can define your own sorting functions as described in the [Scripting Guide][tp-mode-scripting-guide].
+To meet more complex needs you can define your own sorting functions as described in the [Scripting Guide][scripting-guide].

 ## Filtering